 They view their loan officers as experts, not salespeople, which means, you’re less likely to be steered into a decision that isn’t in your best interest.
 Yes, you’re responsible for making sure you understand the total cost of your mortgage.
 But First Internet Bank’s team is committed to giving you upfront quotes in order to help.

 Their website is also full of in-depth resources to guide you through the home buying process.
 You can get a rate watch email alert and utilize their mortgage calculators to compare different financing scenarios.
 There’s also a mortgage term glossary so you’re never in the dark.

-First Internet Bank offers exceptional service with quick closing times.
-If you want an expedited process for a large variety of home loan programs, then this is a lender worth considering.
+First Internet Bank provides exceptional customer service with quick closing times.
+If you want an expedited process for a large variety of home loan products, then this is a lender worth considering.